 The first thing you’ll need to do is download the Hackchi2 program, which you can find on the program’s GitHub page here.
 There are a few different options, but I would recommend downloading the standard ZIP file version (not the debug version).
 This way, you can unzip it anywhere you want on your PC or Mac, meaning that if you ever want to put additional plugins into it, you can find it easily.

 Once it is downloaded and unzips, the program is ready to use.
 Just make sure that, if you are on Windows, you set it to open as an Administrator (right click on the program, and click Run as Administrator).
+Oh, and if you’re like me and you find that there is an issue with your computer when trying to get everything set up, you can always call an IT support company.
 This will mean that it is now ready and setup for the next step.

 Now inside Hackchi2, select the version of the SNES Mini Classic you have (SNES for Europe and the States, or Super Famicom for Japan), and you’re in.
 From here, the first thing you’ll want to do is go to Kernel in the top menu and click on Dump Kernel.
 This is so that you can get a backup of the original system from your SNES Mini Classic – that way, if ever something goes wrong, you can do a factory restore.